 There is not an easy way to search for homes on the MLS with ready-to-go separate spaces with a kitchen and bathroom.
 We have developed a number of searches that capture these units.
 Reach out today if you're interested.

-You can buy one, two, four, 10 homes down there, furnish them up, and start renting them out full-time on Airbnb.
 (Check out the Colorado Springs Airbnb laws report for more info.)

 Colorado's mountain towns like Winter Park, Vail, Aspen, Steamboat Springs, Breckenridge, Keystone, etc. tend to be open to Airbnb investment properties.
 This makes sense as short-term rentals are their bread and butter.
 With many of the towns, however, they restrict the areas in which you can do it and prohibit it in other areas that they want to retain for affordable housing.